therewillbecode/react-poker/README.md

-# react-poker
+# flurry
-A react component for dealing a poker card game
+A High Level React Library For Playing Card Animations

 [Click here for a demo](http://therewillbecode.github.io/react-poker)